 - temperature drop through day and night

 A betta may survive without a heater, but a heater is highly recommended to ensure that it thrives and lives its full lifespan (up to 5 years or more).
-After reading the comprehensive guide on betta heater requirements, it’ll be easy to decide whether it needs one.

 Temperature in Betta’s Natural Habitats

 Betta fish originate from warm, tropical environments, specifically in Southeast Asia.
 The temperature of these regions ranges from 78°F to 82°F (25°C to 27°C).
-It can sometimes rise to 84°F but is very rare; however, it’s bearable for betta if it persists for a shorter duration.
+It can sometimes rise to 84°F but very rarely; however, it’s bearable for betta if it persists for a shorter duration.
 Any temperature lower than 74°F for extended periods can put them in hard-living conditions.

 Your Room Temperature